risperss/anist/README.md

 1. Uses Git's interactive rebase feature with custom automation
 2. Creates a temporary rebase script that marks only your target commit for editing
-3. Handles the stashing and application of changes to maintain your workspace state
+3. Properly stashes both staged and unstaged changes separately, maintaining their status
+4. Applies staged changes with `--index` to keep them staged during amend
-4. Automatically continues the rebase when changes are applied successfully
+5. Automatically continues the rebase when changes are applied successfully
+6. Reapplies unstaged changes after the rebase is complete

 ### How Diff Management Works 📊